 Apparently, in 25 percent of cataract surgeries now, scar tissue grows back over the new lens and makes vision blurry.
 In my case, it was gradual and difficult to detect, so I ended up living with it for several months.

-Once I saw an ophthalmologist, I learned I’d need a laser procedure that would take five minutes.
-My doctor only did it one day a month.
+Once I saw an ophthalmologist, I learned I’d need a laser procedure that would take five seconds.
+His office only did it one day a month.
 I’d just missed January’s.